Get,

 Conclusion

 Paschimottanasana is a classic seated forward bend yoga.
-It is considered one of the best yogic postures and might be renowned as a destroyer of sicknesses as it activates the Manipura chakra consolidating the energy balance of the body.
+It is considered one of the best yogic postures and might be renowned as a destroyer of sicknesses as it activates the Manipura chakra, consolidating the energy balance of the body.
 In Paschimottanasana, the entire back of the body is intensely stretched, making the spine flexible and mobile.
 In addition, it may help to massage the abdominal organs aiding in fighting abnormal sugar levels in the body as in the case of diabetes.
 However, people should practice Paschimottanasana with the utmost precautions and under a trained yoga teacher to avoid any complications.

-Also Read: Benefits of Bhramari Pranayama and How to Do it By Dr. Himani Bisht
+Also Read: Benefits of Ashwini Mudra and How to Do It By Dr. Ankit Sankhe

 Frequently Asked Questions (FAQs)